spshant/dotnet-framework-early-access/release-notes/NET48/dotnet-48-changes.md

 * Fixed timing issues in the finalizer thread could potentially cause exceptions during AppDomain or process shutdown in certain .NET applications.
 This is generally seen in applications that do not correctly shut down Dispatchers running on worker threads prior to process or AppDomain shutdown.
 Such applications should take care to properly manage the lifetime of Dispatchers.
 This change adds an AppContext switch that can help alleviate (but not eliminate) some of the issues that may arise from these application design issues.
 To enable this, set the AppContext flag "Switch.MS.Internal.DoNotInvokeInWeakEventTableShutdownListener=true".
 [606492, WindowsBase.dll, Bug, Build:3621]
 * Fixed crash issues and allows the replace to proceed.When replacing multiple characters with a single character (in a different language than replaced text) using IMEPad, WPF crashes.
 [595046, PresentationFramework.dll, Bug, Build:3621]
 * Fixed WPF application that changes TreeView.IsEnabled and (at the same time) changes the underyling collection(s) can experience a spurious ElementNotAvailableException.
 [573999, PresentationFramework.dll, Bug, Build:3621]
 * Addressed the issue of high CPU usage or hangs.
-This used to happen under certain conditions, where, WPF applications using WindowChromeWorker experience high CPU usage or hangs.
+This used to happen under certain conditions, where, WPF applications using WindowChromeWorker experience high CPU usage or hangs. .
 [437642, PresentationFramework.dll, Bug, Build:3632]
 * Fixed a bug in the 4.7 algorithm for allocating sizes to *-rows in a Grid.
 In some cases (e.g. Grid with Height="Auto" containing empty rows), rows were arranged at the wrong position, possibly outside the Grid altogether.
 [590061, PresentationFramework.dll, Bug, Build:3632]
 * Fixed a potential deadlock in WPF Packaging APIs when multiple threads were both creating and closing large packages simultaneously.
 [609850, PresentationCore.dll, WindowsBase.dll, Bug, Build:3632]

 ## WorkFlow

 * We have modified the hashing algorithm used to generate XOML file checksums when building projects with XOML files.
 If this causes problems, the previous hashing algorithm can be used by specifying ""true"" for the following AppContext switch: Switch.System.Workflow.ComponentModel.UseLegacyHashForXomlFileChecksum.
 Note that this AppContext switch applies to the MSBuild process, so must be specified in the ""config path"" of the MSBuild.Exe that is used to perform the builds.
 [531054, System.Workflow.Runtime.dll, Bug, Build:3621]
 * We have modified the hashing algorithm used to calculate keys to internal in-memory caches.
-If this causes problems, the previous hashing algorithm can be used by specifying ""true"" for the following AppContext switches: Switch.System.Workflow.Runtime.UseLegacyHashForWorkflowDefinitionDispenserCacheKey Switch.System.Workflow.Runtime.UseLegacyHashForSqlTrackingCacheKey [532505, System.Workflow.Runtime.dll, Bug, Build:3621]"
+If this causes problems, the previous hashing algorithm can be used by specifying ""true"" for the following AppContext switches: Switch.System.Workflow.Runtime.UseLegacyHashForWorkflowDefinitionDispenserCacheKey Switch.System.Workflow.Runtime.UseLegacyHashForSqlTrackingCacheKey.
+[532505, System.Workflow.Runtime.dll, Bug, Build:3621]"
 * Fixed default hashing algorithm that help debugging symbols has changed.
 If you encounter problems with breakpoints in the workflow designer not being hit when expected, you may have a mismatch of hashing algorithms between MSBuild and the project being debugged.
 The following AppContext switch can be specified for MSBuild.exe and the project being debugged to help alleviate the problem.
 Switch.System.Activities.UseLegacyHashForDebuggerSymbols If this switch has a value of ""true"", then the default hashing algorithm for pre-4.7.2 versions of .NET are used.
 If the value of the switch is ""false"", the newer default hashing algorithm is used.
 [537692, System.Workflow.Runtime.dll, Bug, Build:3621]
 * Previously, under extreme usage conditions (high volume of connections to MSDTC), it was possible for a CriticalSection to be held by a single thread indefinitely, resulting in the need to restart the process.
 This problem has been resolved.
 In addition, some object caches that would help performance in multi-threaded scenarios were not taken advantage of correctly.
 This has been resolved.
 [540812, System.Workflow.Runtime.dll, Bug, Build:3621]